Mortification of Sin

 Mortification consists of the habitual weakening of sin.
 This is a process, which means that it does not take place overnight.
 Usually, it looks more like, one step forward and two steps back.
 Albeit, sin is weakened.
 Resistance to temptation and victory over sin are included in mortification.
 Mortification also is the consistent fight against sin.
 This fight will not end any time soon.
 As long as we are present in this life, we will be at war.
 Believers are to persevere in the fight against sin.

 Christian, do you even realize that you are at war?
 During the second World War, Americans knew they were at war.
 Everything was effected by the war.
 The men were away fighting overseas, women worked in the factories, people read the headlines in anticipation of peace, baseball ceased for a time, food was rationed, items could not be purchased because they were needed for the war effort, and telegrams were received making known the awful news that everyone dreaded.
 The people of that day knew all to well of the reality of war.
 Our country is presently at war.
 But we do not live as though we are.
 Our lives go on as usual.
-Nothing has changed for us.
-We still work and play as if nothing was happening on the other side of the world.
+Nothing has changed for most us.
+We still work and play as if nothing is happening on the other side of the world.
 Christian, make no mistake about it, you are at war.
 Fight the good fight!

 What can be done about sin?
 How may we mortify our sinful flesh?
 First, be persistent.
 Do not give up or give in.
 Second, search and examine your heart looking for tendencies and weaknesses.
 Third, pray for conviction of sin and grace to resist temptations.
 Fourth, be honest about your sin.
 Do not tell yourself that, “It's not so bad.”
 Fifth, think on the dangers and consequences of sin.
 Sixth, think on the evil of sin.
 Meditate on how much God hates sin and the fact that Christ hung on a cursed cross bearing the wrath of God for sin.